 Maintaining the Protocols & Traditions of UBC

-Ceremonies and Events works very closely with the Offices of the President, Vice-Presidents, International and Government Relations in ensuring that the appropriate attention is paid to visits of Canadian and International dignitaries to the Vancouver campus.
+Ceremonies and Events works very closely with the Offices of the President, Vice-Presidents, International and Government Relations in ensuring that the appropriate attention is paid to visits of Canadian and international dignitaries to the Vancouver campus.

 The Ceremonies and Events office in Vancouver also provides support and expertise to the Ceremonies & Events office at the Okanagan campus for similar high-level visits.

 Usually, Ceremonies and Events is made aware of visits of high-ranking officials through the President’s Office or the BC Protocol Office.
 Occasionally, departments or faculties initiate an invitation to a high-level official and the invitation is accepted.
 It is preferable if Ceremonies and Events can be brought into the planning for such a visit prior to the invitation being extended.
 However, as early as possible in the planning, Ceremonies and Events should be advised and engaged for advice and guidance.
-Depending on the official and the nature of the visit, the Ceremonies Office may assist with the coordination.
+Depending on the official and the nature of the visit, Ceremonies and Events may assist with the coordination.